 Edward Martin has overseen the growth of H.J.
-Martin and Son from its roots as a small carpet store to its current place as one of the nation's largest interior and specialty contractors with 600 employees and annual revenues exceeding $150 million annually.
+Martin and Son from its roots as a small carpet store to its current place as one of the nation's largest interior and specialty contractors with more than 900 employees and annual revenues exceeding $150 million annually.
 The company's six divisions serve a host of well-known national retailers while its two flooring design centers in Northeast Wisconsin set the local standard for quality and service.

 Martin himself became a third-generation member of H.J.
 Martin and Son, when out of college he joined the company first started by his grandfather, Henry John, in 1931 selling paint and tile out of his Maple Street garage.
-Working under his father, Patrick Henry, Martin added his first impactful stamp on the company's growth, adding a Drywall division (now Walls & Ceilings) in the mid-1980s.
+Working under his father, Patrick Henry, Martin made his first impactful stamp on the company's growth, adding a Drywall division (now Walls & Ceilings) in the mid-1980s.

 Only years later, Martin fortuitously had a chance interaction with a Best Buy store stocking clerk while Christmas shopping in 1987.
 The clerk mentioned that the consumer electronics retailer, in its own infancy, was planning to do some remodeling and that Martin should give them a call.
 That tip, along with Martin's resourcefulness, by the following summer led to the company doing the "Answer Center" in all 20 Best Buy stores at the time.

 The growth of the Fixtures division (now National Retail Solutions) became a subsequent extension of H.J.
 Martin's success in drywall and its acquisition of work like that initial Best Buy job.

 In the early 1990s, Martin persisted in trying to gain interior contracting business from a large national company known for being very selective in choosing its vendors.
 Initially upon receiving work from the upscale discount retailer, H.J.
 Martin and Son was given a 1-2 store capacity; its capacity now is at 20-25 stores, one of the largest capacities for this national retailer in the country.